Altitude Sickness in Cusco: How to Avoid Soroche

 Avoid alcohol and drugs.
 This includes sleeping tablets and tranquilizers as these can all make symptoms worse.
 Even one Pisco Sour cocktail could tip you over the edge to a raging headache and nausea which is quite unpleasant.
 So leave the Pisco sours until after your trek or when you are better acclimatized.

-Get an Oxishot!
+Yes, you can easily purchase these personal oxygen canisters.
 Oxishot is a small cylinder that contains 8 liters of oxygen that you can take when you arrive in Cusco and anytime you need a boost.
 It can help reduce headaches and fatigue associated with altitude sickness.
 They are on sale in pharmacies everywhere in Cusco and Machu Picchu and cost approximately S/.45 (Approx. US$16).

 Visit your Doctor or Travel Clinic.
 Altitude sickness can be a very serious illness so before traveling to Cusco consult your doctor particularly if you have a heart, lung, or other severe health problem, as not all people can travel to Cusco or the Sacred Valley due to the altitude.
 However, do bear in mind that almost three million people from all over the world visit Cusco and Machu Picchu each year with only a small percentage suffering from altitude sickness.